First, you need the right roommate, that's roommate matching. Many find their process self-explanatory.

 A lot of the email just wasn't showing up.
 It was not merely delayed, it was disappearing.

 Even more disturbingly, the email in question was not even showing up in the Junk Folder, it just disappeared entirely.
 (Remember, these were even accounts with our email address Safe List'ed in advance.)

 Wrongfully identifying an email as Junk if a user did NOT Safe List us in advance might be considered understandable, but if they DID Safe List us and STILL didn't get the email EVEN in the Junk folder, the end conclusion for us had to be that is was some fairly abominable censorship.
 We can't speak to why Hotmail would do this, if it's intentional or a result of technical difficulty, but the end result was that email many users signed up to receive from us or wanted to receive from other roommate searchers was just disappearing entirely.

-Wondering if the problem was with the email we were sending or just general email regarding roommates somehow, we also tested free accounts on Yahoo and Gmail.
+Wondering if the problem was with the email we were sending or just general email regarding roommates somehow, we also tested free accounts on other services including Gmail/Google and Apple.
 No difficulties whatsoever were detected.
-We also tested several other free email domains, including some associated with Apple.
-Again, no problems there either.

 While it is obviously not possible for us to test all email services out there, to the best of our knowledge ANY popular mainstream email account other than one on Hotmail is preferable for use with roommate searching or anything else of any importance, because Hotmail is the only one about which we've received a really large number of complaints, and this since we've been doing this since 1998.

 We also recommend avoiding associated email services (live.com, live.ca, msn.com, outlook.com).
 While most of the complaints we've received have been Hotmail specific, since they're all run by the same company, it only seems prudent to mention those as well.